haoran1012/PostGIS-Builder/docs/components/osm2pgsql/index.rst

 There are two ways to load OSM file into PostGIS.

-1. Load using the Shape File Loader.
+1. Load using the OSM Loader in Webmin.

 2. Load using command line.